Southampton: 20th century

 The Supermarine Spitfire was designed and developed in Southampton, evolving from the Schneider trophy-winning seaplanes of the 1920s and 1930s.
-Its designer, R J Mitchell, lived in the Portswood area of Southampton, and his house is today marked with a blue plaque.
+Its designer, R. J. Mitchell, lived in the Portswood area of Southampton, and his house is today marked with a blue plaque.
 Heavy bombing of the Woolston factory in September 1940 destroyed it as well as homes in the vicinity, killing civilians and workers.
 World War II hit Southampton particularly hard because of its strategic importance as a major commercial port and industrial area.
 Prior to the Invasion of Europe, components for a Mulberry harbour were built here.
 After D-Day, Southampton docks handled military cargo to help keep the Allied forces supplied, making it a key target of Luftwaffe bombing raids until late 1944.
-Southampton docks was featured in the television show 24: Live Another Day in Day 9: 9:00 p.m. – 10:00 p.m.

 Some 630 people died as a result of the air raids on Southampton and nearly 2,000 more were injured, not to mention the thousands of buildings damaged or destroyed.
 Pockets of Georgian architecture survived the war, but much of the city was levelled.
 There has been extensive redevelopment since World War II.
 Increasing traffic congestion in the 1920s led to partial demolition of medieval walls around the Bargate in 1932 and 1938.
 However, a large portion of those walls remain.

 A Royal Charter in 1952 upgraded University College at Highfield to the University of Southampton.
-In 1964 Southampton acquired city status, becoming the City of Southampton, and because of the Local Government Act 1972 was turned into a non-metropolitan district within the Hampshire county in 1973.
+In 1964 Southampton acquired city status, becoming the City of Southampton, and because of the Local Government Act 1972 was turned into a non-metropolitan district within Hampshire in 1973.

 Southampton City Council took over most of the functions of Hampshire County Council within the city in April 1997 (including education and social services, but not the fire service), and thus became a unitary authority.